 The day we met was in early November 2009.
-Mike and I waited patiently in a parking lot with about 20 other anxious adopters because the truck making the trip from Indiana to Connecticut was more than 30 minutes late.
-We were overflowing with heartfelt excitement, nervous energy, and anticipation for his arrival.
+My husband Mike and I waited patiently in a parking lot with about 20 other anxious adopters because the truck making the trip from Indiana to Connecticut was more than 30 minutes late.
+We overflowed with heartfelt excitement, nervous energy, and anticipation for his arrival.
 We were about to be introduced to our rescue dog, a one-year-old Labrador Retriever.
 How quickly time has passed since that memorable day when we picked up our Chocolate Lab, Bogey.

 We had lost our 13-year-old dog, Jake, in July 2008, just one year after we moved to New York City.
 So we felt it was time –– time to save another unwanted animal and offer him a second chance at life.
 And “Molson” was my pick.
 The moment I saw his photo flash across my laptop’s screen, I knew we were destined to meet.